Changing the way arts and cultural organisations are run and led

 As well as being experienced facilitators, we both work as independent artists and bring an artist-led, creative approach to our work with organisations.

-As consultants, we provide a wealth of practical experience in supporting cultural
+Together we provide a wealth of practical experience in supporting cultural

 organisations of all scales and art-forms bring their communities closer to the heart of